-Course # Course Name Grade Recommendations Credits 343 3 Math Enrichment Lab N/A 2.5
+Course # Course Name Grade Recommendations Credits 343 Math Enrichment Lab 12 N/A 2.5

-This senior level course is required for students who have not achieved a passing score on a NJSLA/NJGPA or on an alternative assessment.
+This senior level course is required for students who have not passed a test or record.
 The purpose of this course is to provide the preparation necessary for students to demonstrate graduation assessment proficiency on a NJSLA/NJGPA or one of the competency exams required for graduation.

-- Mathematical content and test taking skills for the Accuplacer, PSAT, and SAT will be reviewed in this course. - Mathematical processes will also be integrated into the program.
-An emphasis will be placed on problem solving and mathematical reasoning. - Calculators will be used in this course, depending on the assessment.

-Upon successfully passing a state approved assessment, students may request a transfer out of this course.
+- Mathematical content and test taking skills for the Accuplacer, PSAT, and SAT will be reviewed in this course - Mathematical processes will also be integrated into the program.
+An emphasis will be placed on problem solving and mathematical reasoning. - Calculators will be used in this course, depending on the assessment. - Upon successfully passing a state approved assessment, students may request a transfer out of this course.
 Students who have not successfully passed a state approved assessment by third marking period will begin to create a portfolio to meet the requirements of the State Portfolio Appeals Process.

-Course # Course Name Grade Recommendations Credits 344 Mathematical 12 Completion of Math Enrichment Lab or 2.5 Explorations and College Mathematics: Concepts and Applications Applications.
+Course # Course Name Grade Recommendations Credits 344 Mathematical Explorations and 12 Completion of Math Enrichment Lab or College Mathematics: Concepts and 2.5 Applications Applications.